wikimedia/mediawiki-tools-phan-SecurityCheckPlugin/README.md

 * escaped - Is used to mean the value is already escaped (To track double escaping)
 * sql_numkey - Is fairly special purpose for MW.
 It ignores taint in arrays if they are for associative keys.

 The default value for @param-taint is `tainted` if its a string (or other dangerous type), and `none` if its something like an integer.
-The default value for @return-taint is `none`.
+The default value for @return-taint is `allow_override` (Which is equivalent to none unless something better can be autodetected).

 Instead of annotating methods in your codebase, you can also customize phan-taint-check to have builtin knowledge of method taints.
 In addition